What Makes a Solar Company “Top” in Singapore?

 Why Optimisers Matter in Singapore

-Singapore's urban environment creates unavoidable shading challenges.
 Without optimisers, panels connected in a string perform only as well as the weakest panel.
 One shaded panel can reduce the output of 10 connected panels.
 With panel-level optimisers, each panel operates independently.
-Understanding how many solar panels you need is also critical for proper system sizing.
+The shaded panel produces less, but every other panel continues at full capacity.

 Inverter Selection Matters

-• Huawei — Advanced monitoring and AI-driven optimisation
+- Huawei — Advanced monitoring and AI-driven optimisation

-• Enphase — Microinverters for panel-level independence
+- Enphase — Microinverters that provide panel-level independence

-• SolarEdge — Integrated optimiser and inverter ecosystem
+- SolarEdge — Integrated optimiser and inverter ecosystem

-• GoodWe — Reliable mid-range option
+- GoodWe — Reliable mid-range option with good Singapore support

-Warranty and After-Sales: The True Test
+Warranty and After-Sales: The True Test of a Top Solar Company

 The Warranty Gap Nobody Talks About

-The critical warranty is the workmanship warranty — this covers the installation itself: wiring, mounting, waterproofing, electrical connections.
-Most installers offer only 1 to 5 years.
-A truly top solar company offers 10 to 25 years.
+A truly top solar company offers 10 to 25 years of workmanship warranty because they are confident their installation will last.
 SunolloCare provides this as standard.
 Learn more about annual solar system performance testing.

 Maintenance: The Silent Savings Killer

-• Junction box failures can create hotspots
+- Junction box failures can create hotspots and reduce panel output

-Sunollo's SunolloCare includes quarterly remote performance analysis, bi-annual inspection and cleaning, proactive fault detection, and 24/7 emergency response.
-See why your solar system may produce less than projected.
+The top solar companies include ongoing maintenance in their service.
+Sunollo’s SunolloCare includes quarterly remote performance analysis, bi-annual physical inspection and cleaning, proactive fault detection, and 24/7 emergency response for the full 25-year system life.

 Insurance: Protection Against the Unexpected

-Singapore experiences heavy tropical storms and lightning strikes.
+Most solar companies do not include system insurance.
+This means you are either unprotected or need to arrange (and pay for) separate coverage.
 Sunollo includes full system insurance covering weather damage, theft, fire, and electrical faults as part of every installation.

 Typical Pricing by Property Type